 Holistic child development requires some degree of stability and safety in the medium- and long-term to be effective.

-We know when a community is caught in the midst of crisis or conflict, children are always the ones who are most at risk.
+We know when a community is caught in the midst of crisis or conflict, children are always the ones who are most vulnerable.
 Our compassion and love stretch to include these children.
 And we wholeheartedly cheer on other charities, organizations and experts bringing relief and support to them.

 Where conflict totally disrupts normality, poverty causes unpredictability.
 Creating continuity and consistency for children who are enrolled in Compassion centers around the world is crucial to the one-to-one child sponsorship model.